 The site has horizontal scrolling.
 We’re all used to scrolling up and down, making us scroll sideways is awkward and annoying.

-Your site works and looks great in Firefox and Safari, but is a train wreck in Internet Explorer.
-Unfortunately Internet Explorer is not the most secure & reliable web browser, and it does things differently (in a bad way) compared to the others.
+Your site works and looks great in Firefox, Chrome and Safari, but is a train wreck in Microsoft Edge.
 Make sure your design and code works well with all browsers, you don’t want to lose people before you even get started.
-For More Information on Cross Browser Compatibility Click Here!

 You have a long intro.
 In theory its a great idea – it looks great, fun to watch unfold, unique – but in reality it can go very wrong.
 These designs are now commonplace and people won't sit through long intros, especially without a skip button.
 Granted, some flash intros can be very cool, but a common opinion among the best designers is that the intros are just another obstacle for potential visitors to overcome.
 Deciding to put in a skip button itself can be a catch-22, you allow the visitor to get right to your site but you are also effectively saying ‘my intro isn’t important why don’t you skip it’.
 In that case why do you have an intro in the first place?
 Its a debated issue and it basically comes down to personal taste.
 An intro is not an inherently bad design technique, but when abused it can hurt you.
 A general rule of thumb is any more than a few seconds and you start losing people.